 A quiver holds 20 arrows.

-So, we should expect our archer to get at least (20÷5) = 4 combat encounters from a quiver.
+Looks like we should expect our freshly-quivered archer to get a minimum of (20÷5) = 4 combat encounters from a quiver.
 So, let's count combats instead of individual arrows.

 The object is not to cheat the player out of arrows, but to force them to eventually address scarcity.
 Rules also allow (PHB p.
 146) that a 1-minute search after combat allows recovery of half the spent ammo, so we should include a recovery mechanism.
 Mathematically this sequence — subtracting 5 arrows each combat and adding 2.5 — would give us eight 5-round combats before the quiver runs dry.